Howquez/GMTV/GMTV.md

 as inequality arise endogenously.

-## 🔜 Next up
-We want to incorporate an exogenous risk of extreme weather events that cause an endogenous damage.
-The rationale behind that is quite
-intuitive: extreme weather events cannot be prevented in the short run but their damage can be controlled -- the more a society contributes to a public good the lower the damage if an extreme weather event occurs.

 Because of a new oTree version, the corresponding code will be stored in another directory.
 Click [here](https://github.com/Howquez/coopUncertainty/tree/main/oTree) to open it.